paritytech/substrate-api-sidecar/benchmarks/README.md

 In order to run each benchmark you should `cd` into the appropriate directory you want to run, set the `WRK_TIME_LENGTH` env var (ex: `export WRK_TIME_LENGTH=30s`) and then `sh init.sh`.
 You are required to have sidecar running, as well as a fully synced archive node.

+NOTE: Some benchmarks might have multiple `sh` scripts with different names in order to run specific benchmarks.

 ### Running via Scripts (Root)

 Below are flags, and examples on how to run these benchmarks from the root of the repository.
 See <root>/scripts/README.md for more information.